 What working method do you use to create the sets?
-Dave Michuda who we both know at Low Light Mixes for example picks some tunes by their titles.
-Whereas me I’ll usually go with a overarching working title?
+Dave Michuda who we both know at Low Light Mixes, for example, picks some tunes by their titles.
+Whereas me I’ll usually go with an overarching working title?

 For this, I assume you’re talking about the ambientblog mixes.

 I don’t usually begin with a fixed idea.
 I start out with sorting a collection of tracks by their nature: dark, light, acoustic, electronic, effects, fieldrecs, and ‘anchors’ (I mean more melodic pieces which may bring you back to reality a bit, to avoid drifting too far off)

 Then I search for an opening track that feels like a good start.
 From there, it is really like creating a ‘collage’, searching for fragments that match, or that bring some kind of tension, to build further on the preceding fragments.
 From there it seems the music selects itself even though that sounds a bit cheesy.
 I try to keep a certain kind of storytelling flow, balancing ‘light’ with ‘dark’..
 I always feel there should be a kind of tension to keep it exciting enough, the mixes usually aren’t the kind of sounds you would use in a Reiki or Yoga of whatever kind of New Age-like session.
 I like it when some parts become almost frightening.
 But even though I don’t usually choose it on purpose, the mixes usually end with a hopeful – although often melancholic – note.

 The title usually comes up when the mix is finished.
 Often it is inspired by one of the tracks included.